 Each form of matter, whether it is earth, iron, wood, or water differ from each other only in the proportions of sattva, rajas, tamas present within it.
 Human cognitive senses ( ear, eyes, skin, tongue, nose) are limited in their scope of perceiving matter in all its forms, with all its qualities.
 All forms, qualities of matter - solid, liquid, and gas - as known to human senses, and many more forms which are beyond the scope of human senses, have evolved from Prakriti which exists in its unmanifest and manifest forms, Inside the unmanifested form of Prakriti, known as Mula Prakriti, is hidden the cause of material world, which is its effect, where the qualities of sattva, rajas, tamas are present in equal proportions, or are in equilibrium with each other.
 Sattva, rajas, and tamas are also known as the three gunas, the term guna means quality, or nature of an entity.
-When these 3 gunas are in equilibrium with each other the subtle cause of matter that exists is called Prakriti which is formless, nondescript, and immutable, The three gunas differentiate Prakriti from the Purusha.
+When these 3 gunas are in equilibrium with each other the subtle cause of matter that exists is called Mula Prakriti which is formless, nondescript, and immutable, The three gunas differentiate Prakriti from the Purusha.
 All the other forms of matter evolve out of prakriti as the equilibrium between the 3 gunas is disturbed, and an imbalance is created.
-These multiple forms of matter are nothing but manifested form, or effect of the cause inherent in Mula prakriti.
+These multiple forms of matter are nothing but manifested form, or effects of the cause inherent in Mula prakriti.